Makarov-Danil-School-Projects-CTU/recomendation-system-spearman-rank-correlation/README.md

 opinion as a user B on a set of items, A is likely to have B's opinion for a given item that A has not rated yet.

-In this application, the collaborative filtering method is complemented with the use of Spearman's rank correlation coefficient for quantifying the statistical relationships between users' movie ratings.
+In this application, the collaborative filtering method is complemented by the use of **Spearman's rank correlation** coefficient for quantifying the statistical relationships between users' movie ratings.

 ## Concepts

-### Collaborative Filtering
+## Collaborative Filtering

 Collaborative filtering algorithms predict a user's interests by collecting preferences from many users.
 This technique assumes that if two users agree on one issue, they are likely to agree on others as well.
 In the context of this movie recommendation system, collaborative filtering is used to suggest movies that similar users have liked in the past.

-### Correlation-Based Recommendation
+## Correlation-Based Recommendation

 In addition to collaborative filtering, this project uses a correlation-based recommendation system.
 Specifically, it employs the Spearman's rank correlation coefficient,